ardra1111/ardra1111/README.md

 -  **📫 Reach out!**

-    Let's connect and explore the wonders of AI and Data Science together:
+    Let's connect and explore the wonders of AI and Data Science together.
     LinkedIn : https://www.linkedin.com/in/ardra-ajay/

 -  **😄 Pronouns:**